henningWoehr/actions/pyoxidizer-build/readme.md

 This example will build either an executable for linux (gnu) or and executable & msi-installer for windows (x32 or x64) and download it via the artifact-name.

 #### Notes
 - For linux: If the linux executable is build on ubuntu-22.04, the executable can't be used on lower ubuntu versions.
 Therefore, to be most compatible, you have to use ubuntu-20.04.
+Read more in the [pyoxidizer docs](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_distributing_linux.html?highlight=glibc#managing-binary-portability-on-linux)

 ```yml
 name: Build Linux or Windows